 - Plus, on the main Facebook mobile app, just start typing your desired hashtags and Facebook will make additional suggestions:

-- Definitely start including hashtags in your Facebook posts now!
+- Definitely include hashtags in your Facebook posts!

-- Build your own groups of hashtags to paste into various posts for specific purposes, just like on Instagram.
+- Build your own sets of hashtags to paste into various posts for specific purposes, just like on Instagram.

 - If you weren’t already, you can certainly link your Instagram account to crosspost to Facebook, and your Instagram hashtags now (finally!) actually have more impact on Facebook.